1975 Year in Review

 Also serving as Race Director, Tattersall immediately implemented the United sanctioning rules in both Saturday divisions.
 In the Modifieds, cars with 340 cu.in. and up would compete for the Modified title only, while the smaller powered Sportsman machines, that also ran in the division, would compete for the Sportsman title separately.
-Both a Modified and Sportsman point champion would be crowned at season's end.
-This system lasted until 1977.
-To keep consistent with United rules, Tattersall also renamed the the Sportsmen Sedan division as the Grand American Late Models.
-The season-opening event would be called Blast Off! and was promoted as the kick-off the racing season in the northeast.
+Both a Modified and Sportsman point champion would be crowned at season’s end.
+To stay consistent with United rules, Tattersall also renamed the the Sportsman Sedan division as the Grand Americans.
+The season-opening event would be called Blast Off! and was promoted as the kick-off to the racing season in the northeast.
 Also implemented was the Grand Slam Series – a series of extra distance events to end the season.
 The driver with the best overall finish among the events would also be crowned the Overall Grand Slam Champion.

 The Speedbowl added a special midget program to the July 5th event.
 Johnny Evans won the 25 lap NEMA midget feature and Johnny Holmquist won the ATQMA 3/4 midget 25-lapper.
 There were also 3 Volkswagen events were held during the season.
 Jack Kane won the two 15 lap events while Tom LaPointe was declared winner of the 10 lap event in July after Roger Boissonneault was DQ’ed.